-Under this alternative, physical treatment tools would consist of gill netting, electrofishing, disruption or covering of redds, and fish traps.
-Piscicide treatment would use a rotenone-based product.
-Specific details of each treatment method are described below.
+Under this alternative, physical treatment tools would consist of gill-netting, electrofishing, trapping, and disruption and/or covering of redds.
+The estimated timeline of physical treatments is from 2016 to 2045 (Table 12).
+Piscicide treatment would use a rotenone-based product, currently CFT LegumineTM.
+The estimated timeline of piscicide treatments is from 2017 to 2036 (Table 13).
+Specific details of each treatment method are described following Table 12 and Table 13.